Coronavirus (Covid-19) - updates and FAQ

 My unit, district or county owns a building.
 Can I still rent this out to non-Girlguiding bookings while guiding is suspended?

-We’re committed to doing everything we can to stop the spread of the virus so it’s very unlikely that it would be appropriate to rent a venue out for private use.
-There may be exceptions to this, for example if you are asked to provide space to host a community foodbank.
-Any bookings that are accepted during this time must be thoroughly risk assessed to ensure that they do not breach Government guidance to reduce the spread of the virus.
+We’re committed to doing everything we can to stop the spread of the virus so you must always keep this in mind.
+But if you are owners of the property, this is your decision.
+Any bookings that are accepted during this time must be thoroughly risk assessed to ensure that they do not breach current Government guidance to reduce the spread of the virus.

 Due to the Covid-19 situation, we can’t pay our subscriptions.
 Can we pay electronically or have an extension?

 Firstly, thank you to everyone who has already paid their subscriptions, and we are sorry that our current process for collecting subscriptions doesn’t offer flexibility in terms of extensions or electronic payment.